 The brunette realized she had barely managed to escape alive and she was glad to be alive, but up until now, she hadn’t given the situation much thought beyond that.
 She hadn’t considered the fact that all those people she had fought in there were probably dead.
 And on top of that, after listening to May, she realized most of them might have been people that had been brainwashed and scared for their lives.

 They were only trying to survive, and yet, those means of survival put them against someone that would still end their lives either way.

 No matter how much they tried to avoid death, it managed to catch up with them through different means.

 “But-” And even so, even like this.
 The blonde girl refused to give up.

 “It’s over, Wish.
 There is nothing remaining for us in this city, and there is no way for us to save it anymore either.
 Our best option would be to abandon this place.
 Of course, I can’t just let them off the hook after they went and picked a fight with me either.”

 “Wait a moment!”
-May was interrupted by Caroline who stood up with a shocked expression on her face.
+May was interrupted by Caroline who stood up with a nervous look on her face.
 “I-If the town remains dead, what about my new job?!
 I can’t just leave like that!”